 They aren’t quite as easy to visit as in the U.S., where you can walk into just about any brewery or winery during open hours and do a tasting, but with a little effort, you can (and definitely should) add a few visits to your itinerary.
-(Click here for a full 7-day Costa Brava itinerary)

-Wineries to Visit in Catalonia
+Wineries to Visit in Emporda

 One of our favorite wineries in Empordà is La Vinyeta.
 It’s so much more than a winery.
 They have truly embraced every aspect of the land where their vineyard is planted.
 They make wine, of course, but they also make honey, vinegar, eggs and various other products that flow naturally from the wine business.

 Another favorite winery to visit is Mas Estela.
 At the winery, you can walk around the vineyards, see the cellar and the aging of the area’s sweet wine, and taste a few of their organic wines.
 Their Vinya Selva de Mar 2007 and 2008 are fantastic, and such incredible value!
 Email for an appointment.

 By the way, they also have a rental apartment, if you’re interested in staying among the vines.
-On the way back to Roses or Cadaques, you’ll come across another great winery you should stop at called Martin Faixo.
-Read about this winery from the eyes of 2foodtrippers.com.
+On the way back to Roses or Cadaques, you’ll come across another great winery you should stop at called Perafita by the Martin Faixo family of wines.

 You cannot find another winery with as unique a design as Celler Brugarol.
-Designed by a pair of Olot architects, the winery is built completely underground.
+Designed by a pair of Olot architects, the winery at Finca Bell Lloc is built completely underground.
 There is very little natural light that pours into the space, to keep the wines in a dark and quiet environment.

 Like many of the wineries in the Emporda wine region, Mas Oller’s goal is to return to the winemaking traditions of the past with the modern techniques that are now available to them.
 Their location combines sea and mountain, a concept that is very embraced in Catalonia.

 Micro Breweries in Catalonia

 There are quite a few micro breweries in Catalonia now, stretching from south of Barcelona to the Pyrenees in the north.
 This list represents the breweries that we tried that are really worth a visit, both for the beer and for the brewers.
 Everyone we met was so nice and helpful, and they have a genuine love for what they’re doing.

 Marina is located in Blanes along the Costa Brava.
 It was founded by two brothers who had a love for homebrewing and found they could expand their hobby into a business and start selling their microbrews.
 They make quite a large selection of beer, from a lighter summer ale to a Devil’s IPA with lots of hoppy bitterness.

 Another venture that was started as a homebrewing hobby has turned into a successful microbrewery.
 Minera takes its name from the local mining tradition, where many of the townspeople worked.
 Their logo design came from the old mining company logo.
 They said they’ve even aged their beer in the mine!

 Since they weren’t able to find local hops, they decided to begin growing these products themselves with the goal of becoming certified.
 Their list of beers includes an IPA and a Scottish Ale.
 To plan a visit, fill out their online contact form.
 Website.

 The tour takes you through the brewing process and ends with a tasting and a chance to purchase their beers.
 And there are quite a few unique beers to try, including the seasonal winter ale, Hivernale.
 To schedule a visit, sign up on their website.

 As you can see, there are plenty of wineries and breweries in Costa Brava to visit.
 You’ll be able to see first hand the traditions and respect for the heritage and the land that these producers put into their creations by visiting them yourself.
 Plus, it’s just great wine and beer!
 Who can ask for anything more.